The 2018 scheme will open soon.

 The complete application package consists of:

-- Home Institute Agreement - to be completed by the home institute contact (the applicant's line manager or any other appropriate contact), or the applicant, if retired (by completing and signing their own cover note, retired professors acknowledge that they will bear all expenses incurred in their own country).
-The home institute contact may also choose to write a letter of support, which should be combined with the cover note in a single document.
-The complete Cover Note 1 document (preferably in PDF format) must be uploaded by the applicant during the online application process.
+- document Home Institute Agreement (129 KB) - to be completed by the home institute contact (the applicant's line manager or any other appropriate contact), or the applicant, if retired (by completing and signing their own form, retired professors acknowledge that they will bear all expenses incurred in their own country).
+The home institute contact may also choose to write a letter of support, which should be combined with the home institute form in a single document.
+The complete Home Institute Agreement document (preferably in PDF format) must be uploaded by the applicant during the online application process.

-- Host Institute Agreement - to be completed by the host institute contact, who will also write a letter of support, which should be combined with the cover note in a single document.
-The complete Cover Note 2 document (preferably in PDF format) must be uploaded by the applicant during the online application process.
+- document Host Institute Agreement (127 KB) - to be completed by the host institute contact, who will also write a letter of support, which should be combined with the host institute form in a single document.
+The complete Host Institute Agreement document (preferably in PDF format) must be uploaded by the applicant during the online application process.

 - Online Application Form - to be completed by the applicant.
-Note: the applicant must have both cover notes ready to upload before starting the application process and optionally a portrait image to be used when announcing the successful applicants.
+Note: the applicant must have both agreements ready to upload before starting the application process, and optionally a portrait image to be used when announcing the successful applicants.

-It is the applicant's responsibility to ensure that they have completed the online application process, including uploading both cover notes, by the deadline.
+It is the applicant's responsibility to ensure that they have completed the online application process, including uploading both agreements, by the deadline.
 Applications received after the deadline will not be considered.

 Information about the Online Application